Reacher (TV series): Premise

+Jack Reacher is a former U.S. Army military police major with extensive investigative and combat experience who prefers to live as a drifter, travelling from town to town across the United States.

-Jack Reacher is a former U.S. Army military policeman.
-While visiting the (fictional) rural town of Margrave, Georgia, he is arrested for murder.
-After he is freed, he teams up with Oscar Finlay and Roscoe Conklin to investigate a wide conspiracy with corrupt police officers, politicians and businessmen.
+In the first season, Reacher visits the rural town of Margrave, Georgia, where he is arrested for the murder of a man who turns out to be his brother.
+After he is freed, he teams up with two honest police officers, Oscar Finlay and Roscoe Conklin, to investigate a local conspiracy involving corrupt lawmen, politicians, and a wealthy business tycoon and his son who are running a counterfeiting syndicate.